alexajuno/notes/college/software-quality-assurance-class/lec4.md

 ## 4. Decision Table Technique

 - A bit stunned and haven't understood what's going on lol
+- I've understood a bit more but it's kinda clunky I must say (maybe we would want to write this for others but for myself, I guess I won't use it)

 ## 5. State Transition Testing

+- Similar to state machine diagram but here we need to design test cases based on that diagram.
+- We need test cases in situations like: move through all states, move through all transitions.
+- This part doesn't have any exercise so I'm not sure how to understand it better and how to apply it.